Redirecting...

 Department of Leadership

-Dr. Amber B. Batura is an Assistant Professor of Military and Security Studies in the Department of Leader and Research Development.
-She currently serves as deputy course director for the Leadership and the Profession of Arms Course.
+Dr. Amber B. Batura is an Assistant Professor of Military and Security Studies in the Department of Leadership and Research Development.
 She teaches courses in Leadership, Airpower, and International Security as well as offering the War and Gender elective.
 Dr. Batura advises the Commandant Speaker Series and serves on the Diversity and Inclusion Committee for ACSC and participates in various committees at ACSC and AU.
-Prior to joining ACSC in March 2021, she was an instructor at Texas Tech University in Lubbock, Texas.
+Prior to joining ACSC in March 2021, she was an instructor at Texas Tech.
+University in Lubbock, Texas.
 She also taught online courses for Texas Tech Costa Rica and the University of Texas Permian Basin.
 Dr. Batura graduated with her Ph.D. in history from Texas Tech University in 2018.
 Her specialization looks at the intersection between war and culture and war and society, with a special focus on gender and the military.
 She has published articles in The New York Times, the Journal of American-East Asian Relations, and has contributed to edited volumes on the Vietnam War.
 She is currently working on a manuscript on the importance of Playboy magazine to soldiers in the Vietnam War.

 Dr. Daniel A. Connelly serves in the Department of Leadership at Air University’s Air Command and Staff College.
 He is a retired U.S. Air Force intelligence officer whose background includes operational tours at headquarters and flying unit echelons and deployments to Southwest and Far East Asia.
 He has taught courses in International Security, Leadership Studies, Air Power Theory, the Just War Tradition, Russian Studies and Educational Methodology.
 He holds a Ph.D. in educational psychology from Auburn University, and master’s degrees in strategic intelligence and Russian culture with a concentration in international security.
 He has published on topics ranging from leadership theory to higher education to former Soviet Union affairs and has participated in multiple empirical investigations related to these topics.
 He has served as an adjunct professor on ethics at the Air Force Chaplain Corps College for several years.
 He is currently working on a book on international relations theory.
 Previously, Dan served as Dean of Academic Affairs at Squadron Officer College.